-We are pleased to present the 2013-14 Annual Report of the Ontario Capital Growth Corporation (OCGC).
-This report highlights OCGC's progress during the fiscal year which ended on March 31, 2014.
+We are pleased to present the 2014-15 Annual Report of the Ontario Capital Growth Corporation (OCGC).
+This report highlights OCGC's progress during the fiscal year which ended on March 31, 2015.

-OCGC is focused on strengthening the economy and creating jobs by continuing to play an important role in developing a long term venture capital industry in Ontario.
-OCGC provides much needed access to capital allowing Ontario firms to achieve the scale necessary to realize their full economic potential and compete in global markets.
+OCGC is focused on continuing its important role in developing a long term, sustainable venture capital industry in Ontario which will in turn strengthen the economy and create Ontario-based employment opportunities.
+OCGC provides access to capital that will enable Ontario technology companies to achieve the scale necessary to realize their full economic potential and compete in global markets.

-The Ontario Venture Capital Fund (OVCF) helped establish nine Ontario-based/Ontario-focused venture capital funds, providing important lead orders to those funds to raise additional capital available to support Ontario companies.
-OVCF has also made seven direct investments in a number of successful Ontario companies, including Shopify Inc. The capital invested to date by OVCF, together with third party capital, have collectively provided over \$1 billion for Ontario-based/focused funds and companies.
-Through the Ontario Emerging Technologies Fund (OETF), OCGC has committed investments totalling \$82 million to 27 Ontario-based early stage companies and levered an additional \$192 million in third party investments.
-Total proceeds from a recent OETF investment exit are expected to generate a return of three times invested capital.
-The current OETF portfolio valuation and returns now exceeds investments made into portfolio companies.
+The Ontario Venture Capital Fund (OVCF) helped establish nine Ontario-based/focused venture capital funds, providing important lead orders to those funds to raise additional capital available to Ontario companies.
+OVCF has also made seven direct investments in a number of successful Ontario companies, including Shopify Inc. Through OVCF, over \$1 billion has been made available to Ontario-based/ focused companies.
+More importantly, we have attracted the confidence of our institutional partners back into early stage investing with our market based approach.
+Through the Ontario Emerging Technologies Fund (OETF), OCGC invests alongside qualified co-investors in emerging technology companies in three designated sectors, thereby providing access to risk capital for these firms.
+As directed in May 2012, OETF no longer invests in new companies and only makes followon investments into its existing portfolio companies, as warranted.
+To date, OETF has committed investments totalling approximately \$88 million to 27 Ontario-based companies and levered an additional \$222 million in third party investments.